 The training must be performed by qualified presenters with knowledge and expertise in the prevention, discrimination, and retaliation related to sexual harassment.
 No self training videotapes or other media type programs are acceptable as they will not meet the requirement.

-Exempt from the initial phase of the law are employers who have provided at least two hours of sexual harassment training to supervisors as of January 01, 2003.
-Starting in 2006, all employers with 50 or more employees must comply with the new law.
+Exempt from the initial phase of the law are employers who have provided at least two hours of sexual harassment training to supervisors, while all employers with 50 or more employees must comply with the new law.